-You might feel a bit strange if you are used to being behind the camera and not in front of it but this will improve the way you work with your models.
+At first, you might feel a little strange if you are used to being behind the camera.
+But this will improve the way you work with, direct and capture your models.

 Get to Know Your Models

-This makes them fell more at ease.
+This makes them feel more at ease.
 And a relaxed and happy model looks better in photos.